DIY atlas

 Clone the

-repository to your local machine withgit clone https://github.com/neurolabusc/spmScripts.git
+surfice_atlasrepository to your local machine withgit clone https://github.com/neurolabusc/spmScripts.git -

 Download the latest SPM (Statistical Parametric Mapping) to wherever you store Matlab plugins